Falconer distance problem on Riemannian manifolds

 This paper is organized as follows.
 In Section \ref{section2}, we establish the framework for studying Falconer's problem on Riemannian manifolds.
 We perform some standard reductions and outline the two main estimates needed.
 Sections \ref{section3} and \ref{section4} house the proof of these two main estimates, respectively.
 In Section \ref{section5}, we prove Lemma \ref{l3} and complete the proof of Theorem \ref{t1}.
-In the last section, we give the proof of Theorem \ref{t3}.

 \textbf{Notation.} We use the notation $A\lesssim B$, if there exists an absolute constant $C$ such that $A\leq CB$.
 We shall employ the notation $A\sim B$ when both $A\lesssim B$ and $B\lesssim A$.
 Throughout this article, $\mathrm{RapDec}(R)$ refers to quantities that rapidly decay as $R\to\infty$, that is, there is a constant $C_N$ so that $\mathrm{RapDec}(R)\leq C_NR^{-N}$ for arbitrarily large $N$. $\dim_{\mathcal{H}}$ denotes the Hausdorff dimension. $B^d(x,r)$ denotes the $d$-dimensional geodesic ball centered at $x$ with a radius of $r$.
 Similarly, $S^{d-1}(x,r)$ denotes the geodesic sphere.
 We shall omit the dimensions if it is clear from context.